xaviermerino/ECE2551-SoftHardDesign/Homework-3/README.md

 ```

 <br>
 The code snippet performs the following:

 <br>
 ![getcharacter](https://github.com/xaviermerino/ECE2551-SoftHardDesign/blob/master/Homework-3/getCharacter.png?raw=true)

 <br>
 * **char* getCharacterAddress(char array[][arraySize], int row, int column)**: This function takes as an argument a 2D array.
 The size of the array is fixed by `arraySize`.
 It also takes a `row` and a `column` that allows you to tap into that specific location in the provided `array`.
-You must return a character pointer that points to the address of the character.
+You must return a character pointer that points to the address of the character. **You MUST use pointer notation.**

 ```c++
 const unsigned int rows = 4;